Lack of Vitamin C Linked to Obesity, Insulin Resistance, and Addiction to Cigarettes?

 So, naturally, there will be higher vitamin C requirements, in order to mitigate the oxidative stress.
 But it’s not like this is the only contributing factor.
 Other factors which may lead to this are the excretion of vitamin C in individuals with microalbuminuria.

 Or perhaps the competition for vitamin C and glucose into the cells.
 This new study involved 89 participants, all over the age of 18.
-Some had either pre-diabetes, a normal fasting glucose, or type 2 diabetes.
+Some had either pre-diabetes, a normal fasting glucose, or type 2.

 Between these groups, researchers did not witness any significant differences when it comes to the macronutrient dietary vitamin C intake.
-However, in the participants diagnosed with type 2 diabetes, the plasma vitamin C concentrations were noticeably lower.
+However, in the participants diagnosed with type 2, the plasma vitamin C concentrations were noticeably lower.

 Additionally, in the diabetes group and the pre-diabetes group, the vitamin C deficiency was at a much higher percentage.
 As a result, researchers demonstrated that smoking history, BMI, intake of dietary vitamin C, and fasting glucose are all significant markers of vitamin C plasma concentrations.

-Which indicates what those who have a history of pre-diabetes, smoking, obesity, and diabetes have indeed greater requirements for vitamin C.
+Which indicates that those who have a history of pre-diabetes, smoking, obesity, and diabetes have indeed greater requirements for vitamin C.

 Which means such patients should consider vitamin C supplementation, in order to support their general health as well as prevent any further complications.